 WHO IS AN EMDR CANDIDATE?

 EMDR is available for both adults and children.
 It is important that an individual meets with his or her therapist to identify the readiness for this type of treatment.
+Trauma has many faces; anyone experiencing trauma symptoms that inhibit them from participating in life the way they used to, is a candidate for EMDR and trauma-informed therapy.

 HOW LONG DOES IT TAKE?